marridG/2020-Daily_Crawlers/README.md

         * Participants on each team
         * Advisor of each team
         * Prize Types
+    For more details, please refer to <!-- todo -->
 - **Source**: [COMAP - Problems and Results](https://www.comap.com/undergraduate/contests/mcm/previous-contests.php)
 - **Special Notifications**
     + <u>Storage Concerns</u> about the Crawler: Please keep in mind that if you want to download all the certificates, an estimation of device storage should be made.
 For instance, 20951 certificates of Year 2020 takes up 3.18 GB (160 KB each file on average).